 Please submit all assignments electronically through their respective dropbox in D2L.
-Assignments may be submitted in Word or PDF format.
-Assignments should have a file name as follows: "Full name and assignment number" (e.g., Jane Smith Assignment 2).
-Assignments are due no later than before midnight on their due date.
+Please submit your assignment in a Word format (except the poster).
+Assignments should have a file name as follows: "Full last and first names and assignment number" (e.g., Smith-Jane-Assignment 1).
+Assignments are due before midnight on their due date.
 Please note that it is the student's responsibility to keep a copy of each submitted assignment and to ensure that the proper version is submitted.